Australia Post initiates Post Billpay feature to enable customers to purchase Bitcoin at over 35,000 outlets

 Australian Post confirmed the news to CoinDesk via email on Friday that a partnership between Australia Post and Bitcoin.com.au has taken place which will benefit the customers.
 It will have Post Bill pay feature that would enable the customers to purchase bitcoin and other cryptocurrencies from more than 3,500 post office shops across the country.
+This means that everyone can buy bitcoin.

 Australia Post to set another milestone in digital currency